BWeng20/jSVGIcon/README.md

 The source can be found here: &rarr;https://upload.wikimedia.org/wikipedia/commons/b/b1/Flag_of_San_Marino.svg

-Converted and drawn with jSVG:<br>
+Converted and drawn with jSVGIcon:<br>
 ![Example_Flag_of_San_Marino.png](doc%2FExample_Flag_of_San_Marino.png) ![Example_Flag_of_San_Marino.png](doc%2FExample_Flag_of_San_Marino_small.png)<br>
 <sub>(not scalable) screenshots of the Painter in different scales </sub>